johnnykramer-poz/johnnykramer-poz.github.io/_posts/2017-12-20-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Hello from foobar"
+title:  "Hello from foobar!"
 ---
-Hello from foobar
+Hello from foobar!